 Apsire programme – formerly known as Gifted & Talented

-As a G&T student you will benefit from individual and group initiatives including workshops and lectures.
+You will benefit from individual and group initiatives including workshops and lectures.
 These will help you to develop and consolidate your knowledge and skills, as well as grow both in confidence and as a person.

 Importantly, we aim to prepare you for the rigorous application, testing and interview processes of the country’s most respected universities.

 in masterclasses run by Russell Group universities and meet prominent academics, helping you make a strong claim to a place at your first choice institution.

 HE+ is a collaborative project run by the University of Cambridge that is aimed at high-achieving first year A Level students.
 You will be invited to apply for HE+ in early November, ahead of a January start.